CarlOsito16/CP_EEG/README.md

 - raw_data: contains raw EEG data (.cnt file) collected with Neuroscan device.
 Raw data are named in "subjectID_sessionID_date.cnt" format.
 For example, "1_1_20180804.cnt" means that this is the raw data of the first subject and first session. **Notice: because of the file size we only update 3 files (session) from the first participant**
 - preprocessed_data: contains data of 16 participants (.npz file).
 Feature data are named in "subjectID_sessionID.npz".
 For example, file "1_123.npz" means that this is the dataset for the first subject and from three sessions

-3) *'result'* spreadsheet file contains the summary of accuracy result from SVM, NN (before tensorboard), and NN (after tensorboard) for both subject-independent and session-based training approaches
+3) *'result'* spreadsheet file contains the summary of accuracy result from SVM, NN (before tensorboard), and NN (after tensorboard) for both subject-independent and session-based training approaches.

 ---